TaylorMonacelli/openunison.github.io/docs/customization/custom_logos.md

 # Custom Logos

-If you want to use your own logos instead of Tremolo Security's logo, you'll to create 3 PNG files:
+If you want to use your own logos instead of Tremolo Security's logo, you'll need to create 3 PNG files:

 | Filename | Dimmensions | Use |
 | -------- | ----------- | --- |